Financial aid recipients must meet certain policies and standards to receive financial aid. Please familiarize yourself with the following policies.

 The College must refer to the Department's Office of Inspector General (OIG) any credible information indicating that a student who applied for federal student aid may have engaged in fraud or other criminal misconduct in connection with the FAFSA application or verification documentation.
 Common misconduct includes false claims of independent student status, false claims of citizenship, use of false identities, forgery of signatures of certifications, and false statements of income.
 Suspected intent on the part of a student to commit fraud will be reported to the OIG by phoning 1-800-MIS-USED.

-The verification policy and procedural requirements listed here are published on the College website and found in the student’s award letter guide which is mailed to incoming traditional students and provided on the Cor Portal for all other students.
+The verification policy and procedural requirements listed here are published on the College website and found in the student’s award letter guide which is mailed to incoming traditional students and provided in the forms web page for all other students.

 Students who withdraw from classes or drop out of school after the term has begun may be eligible for a refund of institutional charges and/or may have some or all of their financial aid returned.
 View the withdrawal policies page for more information.